-Her Texas roots and California influence culminated into her current body of work.
+Her Texas roots and California influence have culminated into her current body of work.
 Often inspired by Ed Ruscha’s work Every Building on the Sunset Strip and A Few Palm Trees, Moore sources the images that influence her paintings from her many car rides, walks, and hikes up to overlooks.
-A homage to Hollywood, Moore also finds visual influence for her work in the world of film.
-Particularly from visionaries such as Stanley Kubrick, Ridley Scott, and Alfred Hitchcock.
+A homage to Hollywood, Moore also finds visual influence for her work in the world of film; particularly from visionaries such as Stanley Kubrick, Ridley Scott, and Alfred Hitchcock.

-Kristin currently lives in Austin with her husband Kyle and their cat, Sookie.
-Her work continues to explore architecture, and atmosphere while oscillating through the landscapes of Los Angeles, the ever-changing skyline of Austin, and the highways in between.
+Kristin currently lives in Austin.
+Her work continues to explore architecture, and atmosphere while oscillating through the ever-changing skyline of Austin, the landscapes of Los Angeles, and the highways in between.